Aurukun, Queensland: History

 Kugu Mu'inh (also known as Wik Muinh, Kuku Muinh, Wik Muin, Kuku-Mu'inh) is a traditional language of the area which includes landscape within the local government boundaries of the Cook Shire.

 The first recorded contact between Europeans and Aboriginal Australians was near Aurukun on the Janszoon voyage of 1605–06.

 The Aurukun Mission (known then as the Archer River Mission Station) was established on 4 August 1904 for the Presbyterian Church of Australia by the Reverend Arthur and Mrs Mary Richter, two Moravian missionaries and managed under the provisions of the Queensland Aboriginals Protection and Restriction of the Sale of Opium Act 1897.
 Aboriginal people were relocated from a large surrounding area, many against their will, to the mission settlement.
 Aurukun was "ruled" for 40 years by Reverend William Mackenzie, as the missions Chief Protector for the Aboriginal Protection Board.
 The town once had a cattle station, sawmill, butcher and bakery.

-With the coming of the missionaries, children were confined to dormitories to isolate them from the influence of their people.
-However, many people remained outside the mission up until the 1950s, ensuring the culture remained strong.